kbuckleys/zenWORKS/README.md

 # Notes
 The depnedencies listed are for my own reference and to insure functions of my setup work as intended.

 I thought I'd also drop in my own userChrome minimalistic setup for Firefox.
 I typically remove everything from the navbr save for the extensions and downloads buttons.
-As for the addons I use to complete the theme's look, here you go:
+As for the addons I use to complete the theme's look, you only need one:

 - [Adaptive Tab Bar Color](https://addons.mozilla.org/en-US/firefox/addon/adaptive-tab-bar-colour/)